emacselements/markdown-pdf/README.md

-# markdown-pdf / markdown-odt / markdown-docx / markdown-html
+# markdown-pdf / markdown-odt / markdown-docx / markdown-html / markdown-org

-Export markdown files to beautifully formatted PDFs, ODT, DOCX, or HTML documents from Emacs.
+Export markdown files to beautifully formatted PDFs, ODT, DOCX, HTML, or Org-mode documents from Emacs.
+Also convert Org-mode to Markdown.
 Inspired by the VSCode "Markdown PDF" extension.

 ## Support